atrzaska/dotenc/README.md

 ## Help

-If you run dotenc without any arguments it will print a help file with the usage.
+If you run dotenc without any arguments it will print help message with the usage instructions.

     Dotenc is a small library to manage encrypted secrets using asymetric encryption